dice-group/AGDISTIS_DEMO/README.md

-AGDISTIS_DEMO
+MAG DEMO
 =============

-A demo of the Named Entity Disambiguation Framework AGDISTIS.
-This web-tool provides a language detection and a manual as well as automatic Named Entity Recognition.
-Additionally, we provide a German, Chinese and English DBpedia Disambiguation/Entity Linking.
+A demo of the MAG - a Multlingual, Knowledge-base Agnonistic and Deterministic Entity Linking approach in 40 languages implemented withtin AGDISTIS Framework.
+We provide MAG in 9 different languages, English, German, Italian, French, Spaninsh, Portuguese, Japanese, Dutch and Chinese.
+Additionally, we provide MAG on English Wikidata as a proof of its knwoledge-base agnosticism.
+The other 31 languages are avaiable to download at https://hobbitdata.informatik.uni-leipzig.de/agdistis/.